show episodes

 Unsubscribe

 Join our hosts Michelle Markesteyn with Oregon State University, and Rick Sherman of Oregon Department of Education as they explore what it means to bring local food into the school cafeteria, and teach kids about where their food comes from.
-UPDATE: We're updating a few things as we continue to grow, our infrastructure has to grow as well.
+UPDATE/COMING SOON: We're updating a few things as we continue to grow, our infrastructure has to grow as well.
 We will have a new website to host all of our show notes, contact information and more.
-Google "farm to school podcast OSU" to get to our hosting site th ...
+Google "Farm to School Podcast OSU" to find our show ...

 continue reading